We are currently holding all of our Sunday services on Zoom.

 You’ll find some more information at this page.

-Please read the information below about joining in the building carefully to decide if that would be right for you.
+When we do use the building, please read the information below about joining in the building carefully to decide if that would be right for you.
 Our hope is to make the Zoom experience as helpful and engaging as possible.
 We will be sharing communion so if you are at home and would like to be part of it please do have bread and wine or juice ready.

 In the Building on Sunday Mornings

 - Chairs will be set apart to retain social distancing.

 - We will not be able to sing in the building, though expect to use music as on Zoom.

 - Communion will be prepared and served observing government and Baptist Union Guidelines.

 - Please remain 2 metres from anyone not in your household while arriving and leaving as well as in the building.

 - Face masks must be worn in the building, (face shields may be worn in addition to a mask but not instead of one).